thehyve/ohdsi-etl-abucasis/src/test/end_to_end/README.md

 [http://www.ohdsi.org/web/wiki/doku.php?id=documentation:software:whiterabbit:test_framework](http://www.ohdsi.org/web/wiki/doku.php?id=documentation:software:whiterabbit:test_framework)

 ## Usage
 * Run `main.R` in RStudio.
 The script loads the test data in the test source schema, the ETL wrapper and the execution of the tests.
 * An output file `unittest_results.csv` will be generated in the end_to_end directory with the results from the test executions.
+* The unit tests that failed will be shown in the command line